IHS-FRC-5459/team5459-docs/README.md

 >  This document describes in detail how to get strongback, WPI Libraries and eclipse set up and working together.

 *
+## Programming Guides

+* [Programming Guides]
+(Programming-guides/Programming-guides.md)

+>  This will direct you to the pdfs that will guide you in learning everything you need to know about programming the robot.

 ## Other stuff